mavlink/mavlink-devguide/en/getting_started/generate_source.md

 # Generating Source Files

-Language-specific files can be generated using a Python script from the command line or via a GUI.
+Language-specific MAVLink libraries ("source files") can be created from [XML Message Definitions](../messages/README.md) using Python-based command line or GUI generator tools.
-The available languages for each version of the MAVLink protocol are listed in [Introduction > Supported Languages](../README.md#supported_languages) (these include C, C#, Java, Python etc).
+The supported output languages for each version of the MAVLink protocol are listed in [Introduction > Supported Languages](../README.md#supported_languages) (these include C, C#, Java, Python etc).

 > **Note** The tools must already have been set up as described in [Getting Started > Installation](../getting_started/README.md#install) section (in particular *Tkinter* must be installed to use the GUI tool).

 <span></span>
 > **Note** Dialect XML files that have dependencies on other XML files must be located in the same directory.
 Since most MAVLink dialects depend on the [common.xml](../messages/common.md) message set, you should place your dialect with the others in `/message_definitions/v1.0/`.

 ## MAVLink Generator Tool (GUI)